danthegoodman1/raftd/README.md

 `RecoverFromSnapshot` will receive a request where the body is the snapshot to restore from.
 This will have a known content-length, but could be quite a large request body.
 This should be streamed directly in for recovery as if you were reading a file from disk. raftd will download this snapshot to disk from the remote replica before making a request up to your application, so you never have to worry about partial snapshots due to network conditions being applied.
 See other tips and tricks for different scenarios in [Tips and Tricks](#tips-and-tricks).

-It is recommended to leave automatic snapshotting enabled (which again, will only call `PrepareSnapshot`), with a reasonable snapshot frequency (e.g. every 1,000-10,000 updates, depending on update frequency, how large records are, and how resource-intensive a backup is).
+It is recommended to leave automatic snapshotting enabled (which again, will only call `PrepareSnapshot`), with a reasonable snapshot frequency (e.g. every 1,000-10,000 updates, depending on update frequency, how large records are, and how resource-intensive a backup is). raftd will simply store a small bit of metadata on disk about the state of the RSM for each snapshot, and the application code will not be called for this.

 **It is expected that snapshots can be created concurrently with other update operations.**